Get selected file extension in JavaScript

 <p id="displayExtension"></p>

 Here, we have created a form and added input with file type.
-We have also added an empty paragraph tag with a unique id.
+We have also added an empty paragraph tag with a unique ID.
 In a further example, we will use this p tag to display the extension of a file.

 Get File Extension Using Regex